neex/http2smugl/README.md

 ## Why focus on HTTP/2?

-In HTTP/2, all HTTP headers and values are binary.
+In HTTP/2, all HTTP headers' names and values are binary.
 That means that technically they can contain additional spaces or even newlines.
-Despite it is explicitly prohibited by the standard, we hope to find implementations that allow such invalid headers.
-These headers will corrupt converted HTTP/1.1 request to the backend.
+Despite these things being rejected by most implementations, we hope to find ones that allow such headers.
+They will corrupt the converted HTTP/1.1 request to the backend.

 Another point is that some recent fixes related to HTTP Request Smuggling might be implemented only for HTTP/1.1 parsers.